What to do when I visit Minnesota? (by Ketan Deshpande)

 - Boundary Water Wilderness.
 Located 6 to 8 hours north of Minneapolis past Duluth, close to our friends in Canada.
 Like the name suggests if you love adventure, nature and don’t mind unplugging from civilization then this one is for you.
 Be prepared to walk, hike, canoe, etc. to get there but once you are there you will be greeted with natures beauty that only few have seen.
 Typical visit lengths are 5 to 7 days at a minimum.

 - Duluth-North Shore.
 Located 3 to 4 hours north of Minneapolis.
 Duluth offers a lot for everyone in the family.
 Bring your camera and comfortable shoes.
 Views of lake Superior, famous Ariel Lift Bridge and large cargo ships are must to do.
 Once you are there you have to take the scenic road and take in the beauty of Duluth, fall colors is the biggest attraction here.
+Attention arresting beauty is the only way to describe the north shore especially during fall season.
 Before you start your scenic drive, take some time to experience the opulence of Glensheen Mansion.
 Along the way you can stop at the Gooseberry Falls and iconic Split Rock Lighthouse.
 Visits to coal mines is another option you can consider.

 - Forestville/Mystery Cave.
 Located approx. 3 hours southwest of Minneapolis.
 Forestville is a village that has been restored to its original condition in 19th century.
 A great place to take kids of all ages to experience how life was like in the 1900’s.
 Mystery Cave is for the enthusiasts and adventurers, Minnesota’s longest known cave, 13 miles have been discovered and counting.
 The park is a great place for camp sites, a great way to experience nature above and below the ground.

 - Munsinger and Clemens Gardens.
 Located on the shore of Mississippi River and approx. 2 hours north west of Minneapolis is a place that will mesmerize you.
 St. Cloud, Minnesota is home to well manicured gardens, filled with thousands of flowers.
-Great place for family picnics, completely free to enter. (post by Ketan Deshpande)
+Great place for family picnics, completely free to enter.
+This is another location that frees you from the typical tourist destinations. (post by Ketan Deshpande)

 - Mall of America.
 Located very close to the Minneapolis airport it is one attraction in Minnesota that is well known around the world.
 Home to a in door theme park, numerous stores, and restaurants.
 It is the size of a small city under one roof.